cnb0/learning-k8s/k8s.bestpractices/04-k8s-security.md

 Integrate your Kubernetes security tool with other external systems (email, PagerDuty, Slack, Google Cloud Security Command Center, SIEMs [security information and event management], etc.) and leverage deployment labels or annotations to alert the team responsible for a given application when a potential threat is detected.
 Commercial Kubernetes security vendors should support a wide array of integrations with external tools.

 22) If breached, scale suspicious pods to zero
 Use Kubernetes native controls to contain a successful breach by automatically instructing Kubernetes to scale suspicious pods to zero or kill then restart instances of breached applications.

 Infrastructure Security
-So far, we’ve focused on security best practices for building, deploying, and running workloads orchestrated by Kubernetes.
+So far, we’ve focused on security best practices for building, deploying, and running workloads orchestrated by K8s.
 Security, however, must extend beyond images and workloads and protect the entire environment, including the cluster infrastructure.
 You must secure your clusters, nodes and the container engine.